sebaraj/sebaraj/README.md

 ## About Me
 - Junior at Yale studying Computer Science
-- Passionate about distributed systems, operating systems, cooking, and motorsports
+- Passionate about distributed/operating systems, cooking, and motorsports
-- Currently learning more about databases, C++, and Byzantine fault tolerant consensus
+- Currently learning more about distributed databases and C++
+- Contributing to the following open-source projects: [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)

 I am always open to connect and am looking for an internship for Summer 2025, so feel free to contact to me at bryan.sebaraj@yale.edu.